ananjaser1211/Opencore-HP-Pavilion-Gaming-15-cx0056wm/README.md

 ## Quick Installation
 - Follow [Opencore](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/) And create a bootable MacOS recovery USB
 - Download the EFI and place it onto your USB drive
-- Boot to opencore and setup your Disk in DiskUtility
+- Boot to OpenCore and setup your disk in Disk Utility

 ## Dualbooting Notes
-- To install along side windows make sure you have a GPT formatted Disk, Resize your Windows partition using tools such as Easeus partition master Then while in MacOS DiskUtility, Make the unallocated space into APFS
+- To install along side Windows make sure you have a GPT formatted disk, resize your Windows partition using tools such as Easeus Partition Master then while in macOS Disk Utility, make the unallocated space into APFS
-- I also left a 500MB unallocated space for an EFI partition. using gparted on linux earlier  i set the esp / boot flags
+- I also left a 500MB unallocated space for an EFI partition using gparted on Linux earlier I set the ESP / boot flags
-- Finally Copy the EFI from the repo to your disk EFI partition that you created and boot from it with the F9 key
+- Finally copy the EFI from the repo to your disk EFI partition that you created and boot from it with the F9 key

 ## Specifications